 To learn more, check out the plugin’s web page here:

-Step 10 – Assigning Roles And Responsibilities
+Step 10 – Assign Responsibilities

-Ask yourself the following questions:
+When completing this step, ask yourself the following questions:

 - Who will decide what content gets written/published on your site?

 - Who will create the content (e.g. fact-checking, writing and rewriting, sourcing and creating graphic content and logos, videos, audios, newsletter content, training content, FAQs, etc.)?